hatfieldlibrary/dspace-angular-client/README.md

 ## DSpace Authentication

-Authentication is handled by the NodeJs Passport middleware, using CAS or OAUTH2 authentication strategies.
+Authentication is handled by the NodeJs Passport middleware.
+This application currently supports CAS or OAUTH2 authentication strategies.
 (Many other Passport authentication strategies have been implemented and available as open source.)

+#### Authentication Steps

-First, the NodeJs Express application authenticates via CAS or OAUTH2.
-Next a DSpace REST authentication token is retrieved by passing a secret application key to the DSpace REST API authenticate service.
-The key is checked by a `RestAuthentication` DSpace plugin at the beginning of our plugin sequence.
-If the keys shared by the Nodejs application and DSpace match, authentication succeeds.
-The REST API generates a token and returns it for use in subsequent API requests.
+1. The NodeJs Express application authenticates via CAS or OAUTH2 using Passport.
+2. If Passport authentication succeeds, the secret application key is passed to the DSpace REST API authenticate service.
+3. The secret key is verified by the `RestAuthentication`  plugin, configured to be at the beginning of DSpace authentication sequence.
+4. If the keys shared by the Nodejs application and DSpace match, DSpace authentication succeeds.
+5. The REST API generates a DSpace REST token and returns it for use in subsequent API requests.

-Our local DSpace implementation uses special groups and automatically registers new users.
+#### REST API Updates

 The DSpace 5.5 REST API does not support special groups, so we updated the REST API to retrieve special groups at login and retain special group ID's in addition to the the `EPerson` ID in the REST API's `TokenHolder`.
-The Angular client needs to know the user's authorization level so the DSpace REST API was also extended with a new `permissions` expand option that provides information on READ, WRITE, ADD and ADMIN authorizations.
+The DSpace REST API was also extended with a new `permissions` expand option that returns READ, WRITE, ADD and ADMIN authorizations on the object.
+This information is used in the AngularJs client to provide administrative and submit options when authorized.

+These modification to the 5.5 REST API are required to use this client.
+The REST API updates are not available in this repository.

 ## Setting up the development environment